Access this content:

 Risk & Catalysts

-KBANK’s switch to focus on safer segments will also weigh further on the NIM, though it currently remains higher compared to most of its peers.
+KBANK’s switch to focus on safer segments however will weigh on the NIM, which is compounded by more rate cuts from the BOT to support growth.
+The NIM though currently remains higher than most of its peers.

 Key Metric